 Time – Around 16 hours, but usually night train

 There’s great news for rail lovers a-hunting for the stooping palm trees and boulder-speckled sands of Koh Phangan, because the city of Surat Thani lies on the mainline running south from Bangkok.
 It also happens to be the main changeover point for onward travel to the islands of the Thai Gulf, opening up the possibility of combo train and ferry trips straight to the home of the famous Full Moon Party.

 Use the sleeper train connection to Surat Thani to ensure you get to Koh Phangan earlier in the day.

-Perhaps the main benefit of opting for a train is that you can choose sleeper compartments.
-They come in both first and second class, but are generally a much more comfortable way to travel down south than by coach.
+Perhaps the main benefit of opting for a night train is that you can choose sleeper compartments.
+They come in both first and second class, but are generally a much more comfortable way to travel down south than by a night bus ride.
 Because of that, it’s always wise to book as far in advance as you can.
 The search tool on 12Go makes it a breeze.
 They also offer a ticket collection point that’s conveniently right by the platforms at Hua Lamphong.

 Bangkok to Koh Phangan by taxi transfer and ferry